patrickdeanbrown/wikibee/docs/reference/configuration.md

 defaults and provide baseline values for each run.
 CLI flags always take precedence over the config file, so ad-hoc changes still work as expected.

+All configuration is validated when the CLI boots.
+Invalid values (for example `search_limit = "ten"` or `search_limit = 0`) raise a clear error before any network calls occur.
+This keeps behaviour predictable across environments.

 ## Creating the config file

 - Run `wikibee config init` to generate a starter file (use `--force` to